PavDev3/PokemonNx1/README.md

 - 🔄 **Infinite Scroll with `@Defer`:** Implement infinite scrolling instead of displaying only the first 20 Pokémon.
 - 🎨 **Dynamic Pokémon Type Colors:** Assign a background color to Pokémon cards based on their type (e.g., Water = Blue, Fire = Red, Grass = Green).
 - 🆕 **Expanded Pokémon Details:** Display additional attributes such as abilities and evolutions.
+- 👤 **Skeleton Loading Mode:** Display a skeleton screen while data is being fetched to improve user experience and provide visual feedback.

 ---